Alpha Protocol: Development

 Brian Mitsoda drafted the initial story for Alpha Protocol; he decided which locations would appear in the game and with Annie Carlson created all of the characters, while artist Brian Menze handled the characters' visual designs.
 The narrative in the released game was primarily written by Avellone, who took over the main creative role two years after development began.
 This resulted in a substantial rewriting and repurposing of the plot; player choice was given more importance, intertwining of gameplay and reactivity became a forefront design philosophy, and the core and motivations of several narrative threads were changed.
 The new narrative team, which consisted of Avellone, Travis Stout, and Matt MacLean, wrote new dialogue for the characters created by Mitsoda and Carlson, and they also wrote a new story and script using the locations decided upon by Mitsoda.
 Each writer was given a set amount of work; MacLean wrote most of the in-game emails and Stout was the lead writer for the Taipei hub, writing for characters including Steven Heck, Omen Deng, and Hong Shi.
 Stout also wrote several secondary characters in the Rome hub, while Avellone designed most of the other characters.

 Sega was supportive of the team's rewriting of the plot, sending quality assurance and cohesion strike teams to avoid problems with the in-game reactivity or plot holes; Sega, however, had little involvement with the narrative aspects and mainly focused on the game and combat design.
 Urquhart said the game's development problems were partly due to Sega's indecision, particularly in budgeting; one long segment of the game cost around US$500,000 to produce, which was eventually cut because Sega thought it was not a good fit for the game.

 The game was officially announced by Sega and Obsidian Entertainment in March 2008.
 Alpha Protocol was originally due to be released in October 2009, but Sega later announced its release would be delayed until early 2010 after the game missed its projected release date.
 Producer Matt Hickman said the publisher delayed the game so the team could further polish it, introducing improvements to the lighting system.
 He later stated the delay was intended to reposition the game in a less crowded release window to avoid competition with other blockbuster titles.
 The game was officially released in Australia on May 27, 2010; in Europe on May 28; and in North America on June 1.
 Players who preordered the game via GameStop and Best Buy received the "Exclusive Assault Pack" and the "Stealth Weapons Pack", respectively.
 Both packs give players additional weapons to use in the game.

 In June 2019, Sega halted the sale of Alpha Protocol across all digital outlets, including Steam and the Humble Store, due to the licenses of several music tracks used in the game having expired.
+In March 2024, GOG.com announced the return of Alpha Protocol digitally via their store.
+The game was relisted on Steam later in June.